afflicto/webdev/README.md

 | [abc?] | Optional argument

 ##### webdev config [key] [value?]
+Configure webdev by getting or setting values.

 Examples:
 - `webdev config web.providers.wamp.web_root C:/wamp/www` sets the web root directory where your new projects will be created when using the "apache" web server.
 - `webdev config database.default` tells you the current value of the default database provider.
 - `webdev config web` prints the value of all the keys and values in that array (If it is an array.
 In this case, it is).
 - `webdev config mysql.username "root"` sets the mysql username

+##### webdev create
+Create a new website

 ## About & Contributing
 It's written in PHP, built on Composer and leverages Symfony/Console as well as Illuminate/Config.